chessai/nike/README.md

 Installing nixos with `justdoit`.
 @cleverca22 came up with all of this, wrote the justdoit.nix file, and showed me how to use it.
 This repo is just a condensed version with some documentation showing others how to use it.
+Users of this should know that it is extremely unsafe and it is possible to brick the target system.

 ## The Goal
 - Install NixOS with `justdoit`, a convenience script that takes care of a lot